Prohelion/prohelion.github.io/docs/Battery_Management_System/User_Manual/50_Precharge.md

 As an example, the calculations for a typical EV system are shown as follows:

-System battery voltage maximum = <strong>450V</strong>
+System battery voltage maximum = __450V__

-Motor controller (Prohelion Wavesculptor 200) capacitance = <strong>800µF</strong>
+Motor controller (Prohelion Wavesculptor 200) capacitance = __800µF__

-Chosen precharge current = <strong>1A</strong>
+Chosen precharge current = __1A__

 Therefore, the minimum resistance (fastest precharge) will be 450V / 1A = 450 Ohms.
-Choose <strong>470 Ohms</strong> as the next highest common value.
-Peak power dissipation in the resistor is therefore 450V<sup>2</sup>/470R = <strong>430W. </strong>
+Choose __470 Ohms__ as the next highest common value.
+Peak power dissipation in the resistor is therefore 450V<sup>2</sup>/470R = __430W. __

 The expected precharge time is given by the time constant TAU = R (Ohms) * C (Farads), where the voltage on the capacitor should change by 63% of the difference each TAU time interval.
 Precharge should be within 95% of the initial value within 4 TAU, and to 99% within 5 TAU intervals, as an exponential decay.
-For the example system, TAU = 376ms, so the expected precharge time of 4 TAU = <strong>1.5 seconds.</strong>
+For the example system, TAU = 376ms, so the expected precharge time of 4 TAU = __1.5 seconds.__

 Choosing a >500W resistor is unnecessary, as this rating is only needed for a short amount of time during normal operation.
 However, the resistor cannot be too small, as if a fault situation occurs, such as a short circuit in the motor controller, then this power will be dissipated continuously for the entire expected precharge time, until the precharge controller realises that precharging has not occurred properly and goes into an error state.
 For safety, the resistor in the example system should be chosen to tolerate a one-off event, starting at the expected maximum ambient temperature, of 430W for 1.5 seconds.